mjordan/bagit_indexer/README.md

 - [ ] Develop a desktop or web-based app that performs functions similar to this command-line tool

 ## System requirements and installation

+To install and run this proof of concept indexer, you will need:

 * PHP 5.5.0 or higher command-line interface
 * [Composer](https://getcomposer.org)